 ECNP is pleased to announce Marie Åsberg, Sweden as the recipient of the 2022 ECNP Neuropsychopharmacology Award, in recognition of her careerlong achievements in clinical pharmacology, and especially the science of depression.

 Who is eligible?

 The following electronic documents were requested to be submitted by e-mail:

 - A short statement (one page), explaining the significance, innovative value and core theme(s) of the applicant’s contribution to neuropsychopharmacology

 - A summary curriculum vitae, including personal details, education and academic degrees, appointments, research experience, prizes, awards and honours, membership of professional organisations, editorial boards, publication lists, etc.

 The award winner was selected by the ECNP Award Committee.
 The award cannot be shared and cannot be won more than once by the same individual.

-The award will be presented at the 34th ECNP Congress Hybrid.
+The award will be presented at the 35th ECNP Congress.